nand2mario/nestang/README.md

 <img src="doc/images/nestang0.5.jpg" width=400>

-NESTang is a Nintendo Entertainment System emulator for the affordable Sipeed Tang [Nano 20K](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/) and [Primer 20K](https://wiki.sipeed.com/hardware/en/tang/tang-primer-20k/primer-20k.html) FPGA boards.
-The core logic comes from [fpganes](https://github.com/strigeus/fpganes).
-I added SDRAM/DDR3 and HDMI interfaces and other things.
+NESTang is an emulator for the Nintendo Entertainment System (NES) designed to run on the affordable Sipeed [Tang Nano 20K](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/) and [Primer 20K](https://wiki.sipeed.com/hardware/en/tang/tang-primer-20k/primer-20k.html) FPGA boards.
+The emulator's core logic comes from [fpganes](https://github.com/strigeus/fpganes), to which I have added SDRAM/DDR3 and HDMI interfaces, among other features.

-This is still a work in progress.
-Here's what works.
+It should be noted that this project is still a work in progress.
+The following aspects of the emulator currently work:

-* Majority of games I tested work.
+- The majority of games that have been tested function properly.
-* 720p HDMI video and sound output.
+- HDMI output with a resolution of 720p and sound capabilities.
-* Cycle accurate emulation quality as we nearly recreated the NES circuits.
+- Cycle accurate emulation quality has been achieved since the NES circuits have been almost entirely replicated.
-* Game loading through MicroSD cards (Tang Nano 20K only) or Windows/Linux loader program.
+- Game loading via MicroSD cards (for Tang Nano 20K only) or Windows/Linux loader program.
-* Playstation 2 controller interface (Tang Nano 20K only), or controllers connected through PC.
+- Playstation 2 controller interface (for Tang Nano 20K only) or interfacing with controllers connected through a PC.

 ## Setup for Tang Nano 20K

-With the release of Tang Nano 20K in March 2023, running NESTang has been greatly simplified.
-And it runs more stable as the board has SDRAM memory, which are more friendly to FPGAs than DDR memory.
-You need,
+Since the release of Tang Nano 20K in May 2023, running NESTang has become simpler and more stable.
+The board features SDRAM memory which is more FPGA-friendly than DDR memory.
+Here's what you need to run NESTang:

 * The Tang Nano 20K board.
-* Sipeed ps2 controller adapter, connected to pin 15-20 of the board.
+* Sipeed ps2 controller adapter connected to the board's pin 15-20.
 * Playstation controller (wired or wireless) connected to the adapter.
-* HDMI connection to a monitor.
+* HDMI cable to connect the board to a monitor.
-* Program [NESTang 0.5](https://github.com/nand2mario/nestang/releases) to the board with [openFPGALoader](https://github.com/trabucayre/openFPGALoader) or Gowin programmer.
+* NESTang 0.5 program downloaded from github.com/nand2mario/nestang/releases and transferred to the board using either [openFPGALoader](https://github.com/trabucayre/openFPGALoader) or Gowin programmer.
-* A MicroSD card for holding ROMs.
-I've tried several old 8GB cards and they all work.
-Use `tools/nes2img.py` python program to convert a .nes ROM file to .img file.
-This script requires Python >=3.7 and needs the Pillow package (install with `pip3 install pillow`).
-Then burn that image to the sd card with any sd tool (e.g. [Balena Etcher](https://www.balena.io/etcher)).
+* A MicroSD card to hold ROMs.
+An 8GB cards should suffice.
+The `tools/nes2img.py` python program can be used to convert .nes ROM files to an .img file.
+Ensure that you have Python version 3.7 or higher, and then install the Pillow package using `pip3 install pillow`.
+You can then used an SD imaging tool such as [Balena Etcher](https://www.balena.io/etcher) to burn the newly created image onto the MicroSD card.
-* Insert MicroSD and power up the board, and enjoy your game!
+* Insert the MicroSD card and power up the board to start playing your favorite games!

 ## Setup for Tang Primer 20K

-If you have Tang Primer 20K instead (get the nano if you don't have any board).
-Then here's what you need.
+If you own a Tang Primer 20K board (which starts at $30), you will require a few additional components to run NESTang.
+However, if you don't own any board, it is recommended that you get the Tang Nano 20K instead.

+To run NESTang on a Tang Primer 20K board, the following components are required:

-* Sipeed Tang Primer 20K (starting at $30).
+* Sipeed Tang Primer 20K board
-* Muse-Lab HDMI PMod if you got the lite version of Tang: [aliexpress](https://www.aliexpress.com/item/3256804122775243.html) or [taobao](https://item.taobao.com/item.htm?id=671021594308).
-The dock version already has HDMI so you are fine.
-[Wiring instructions](doc/wiring.md) for lite version.
+* Muse-Lab HDMI PMod if you got the "lite" version of Tang board.
+You can purchase it from [aliexpress](https://www.aliexpress.com/item/3256804122775243.html) or [taobao](https://item.taobao.com/item.htm?id=671021594308).
+The "dock" version of the board already has an HDMI port, so there is no need for this component.
+The wiring instructions for the "lite" version can be found in the [doc/wiring.md](doc/wiring.md) file.

-Then it's time to enjoy some NES games，
+Once you have all the necessary components, follow the instructions below:

-* Download [NESTang 0.4](https://github.com/nand2mario/nestang/releases/tag/v0.4), as later versions currently only support Tang Nano 20K.
+* Download [NESTang 0.4](https://github.com/nand2mario/nestang/releases/tag/v0.4) since later versions only support Tang Nano 20K.
-* Start **Gowin Programmer**, and program `nestang-lite.fs` or `nestang-dock.fs` depending on which board you have.
-If you see a colorful NES palette, then your setup is working.
+* Launch the **Gowin Programmer** application and program either the `nestang-lite.fs` or `nestang-dock.fs` file, depending on your specific board.
+If your setup is correctly configured, a colorful NES palette should be displayed.
 * Connect your game controller/controllers to your PC.
 I use a pair of old Xbox 360 controllers.
-* Run `loader.exe -c COM4 games\rom.nes` (replace COM4 with your port number) to load the game `rom.nes` and run it.
-If it complains about missing DLLs, install [Microsoft Visual C++ Redistributable package](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+* Use the command `loader.exe -c COM4 games\rom.nes` (replace COM4 with your port number) to load the game `rom.nes`.
+If the game does not load, install [Microsoft Visual C++ Redistributable package](https://aka.ms/vs/17/release/vc_redist.x64.exe) to resolve any missing DLL errors.
-* Press the left button (LB) to call out the in-game OSD menu.
-There you can load other games in the `games` directory.
+* Press the left button (LB) to open the in-game OSD menu, from where you can load other games located in the `games` directory.
-* If it didn't work, `loader.exe -r game.nes` will print messages from the core.
+* If the game does not load, run `loader.exe -r game.nes` to generate error messages from the core.

-Hurrah! and enjoy.

-For 0.4, there's also a Linux loader program in addition to Windows.
-See [Linux loader](doc/linux.md)
+Congratulations!
+Now you can enjoy all your favorite NES games.
+For version 0.4, a Linux loader program is also available.
+See [Linux loader](doc/linux.md) for details.

 ## Development